Frequently Asked Questions

 A: If all faculty have turned in their grades by the deadline, grades can be rolled and you will be able to see your SEQs after we have completed our end-of-term processing.
 You will not be able to see your SEQs if you have any students still missing a final grade.

 Q: How do I change an Incomplete grade?

 A: You can convert an incomplete (I or XI) grade to a permanent incomplete (INC) or final grade by emailing the Associate Registrar (email@example.com) with the course number, student name, and final grade.
-Final grades or permanent incompletes are due for Spring and Summer 2013 courses on Tuesday, October 1, 2013 by noon.
+Final grades or permanent incomplete deadlines are reflected in the calendar.

 More questions?
 Feel free to contact us at firstname.lastname@example.org.